AyeZeeBB/Advanced-GUI-Winforms-App/README.md

 When you download a GUI from the webeditor it will be saved in the Projects folder inside the Applications directory.

 You licence key, and project file data / cookies will be saved in the Cache directory ( deleting this folder will reset all your Advanced GUI data )

+Note: I am not affiliated with the develeopment of the Advanced GUI spigot plugin or the Web Editor!